Flying-Saga/BB_ReferEarnBot/README.md

 - The bot tracks total users, total referrals count, and total withdrawals.

 ### 7. <a id="support"></a>📞 Support System
-- Users can send support any type support message to admin.
+- Users can send any type of support message to the admin.
 - The bot can also provides list of frequently asked questions (FAQ).
-- Admins receive all support messages and can reply directly to users with any type message.
+- Admins receive all support messages and can reply directly to users with any message type.
 - Support system supports all message types (text, images, videos, documents, video-note, audio, etc).

 ---